katcosgrove/devops-101-workshop/docs/artifactory.md

 In the upper right-hand corner, click the dropdown that displays your username and select "Quick Setup."
 From that screen, select Docker, click Create, and follow on-screen instructions.
 Default names and settings are fine for this.

-From the main UI, clicking Artifactory -> Artifacts should now show you three new repositories: docker, docker-local, and docker-remote. <!-- TODO: Add short explanation of local/remote/virtual repositories here. -->
+From the main UI, clicking Artifactory -> Artifacts should now show you three new repositories: docker, docker-local, and docker-remote.

 Let's get a small container in there.
 Fork and clone this repository.
 In sample-projects/docker-example, you will find a Dockerfile.
 Update it to reference your server and virtual Docker repository, like so: